DrMattG/TechBk1/manuscript.md

 ## Controls

-The word “control” can apply to multiple different topics in experimental design (Johnson 2002).
+The word “control” can apply to multiple different topics in experimental design [@doi:10.2307/3802926].
 One of the most common uses is to refer to a control treatment, which is an experimental unit that has either received no treatment or a sham treatment.
 Proper control treatments are a critical component of experiments, as they provide a